httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 {{deprecate-contentMD5}}, `Digest` field parameters are obsoleted
 {{obsolete-parameters}}, "md5" and "sha" digest-algorithms are obsoleted, and the "adler32" algorithm is deprecated.

-Calculating the value of `Digest` using selected representation means it is tied to the `Content-Encoding` and `Content-Type` header fields.
-Therefore, a given resource may have multiple different digest values.
-To allow both parties to exchange a Digest of a representation with no content codings (see Section 8.4.1 of {{SEMANTICS}}) two more digest-algorithms are added ("id-sha-256" and "id-sha-512").

-`Digest` is used for representation integrity.
-It does not provide integrity for HTTP messages or fields.
-However, it can be combined with other mechanisms that protect representation metadata, such as digital signatures, in order to protect the phases of an HTTP exchange in whole or in part.

-To support use cases where a simple checksum of the content bytes is required, this document introduces the `Content-Digest` request and response field.

-This specification does not define means for authentication, authorization or privacy.

 ## Notational Conventions
 {::boilerplate bcp14}